Superhero League of Hoboken

-Superhero League of Hoboken is an adventure and role-playing video game developed and published by Legend Entertainment.
-Designed by Steve Meretzky, the game combines the superhero, comedy and post-apocalypse genres.
-It was available on both floppy disk and CD-ROM.
-It uses 256 color 2D graphics.
-It was re-released in 2019 with support for Windows, macOS, and Linux.
+Superhero League of Hoboken is a role-playing video game developed and published by Legend Entertainment for MS-DOS 1994.
+The game was designed by Steve Meretzky and combines the superhero, comedy and post-apocalypse genres.
+It was released on both floppy disk and CD-ROM and uses 256 color 2D graphics.

-Setting
+The game was re-released in 2019 with support for Windows, macOS, and Linux.

+Plot

 In the future, the world is ravaged by wars, nuclear disasters and pollution.
 Mutations become common, resulting to individuals and creatures with mutant superpowers who unite in crime and become supervillains.
 However other individuals decide to unite their powers for the common good and become superheroes.

 The game is set in the post-apocalyptic New Jersey-New York-Pennsylvania Tri-state area, where the player controls a team of off-beat and often useless superheroes who battle a number of strange enemies, most notably the evil Dr. Entropy, a human jack-in-the-box with plans to bring chaos in the world.

-The missions in the game were typically bizarre and often satirised present-day society.
+The missions in the game are typically bizarre and often satirise present-contemporary society.

-Characters
+Gameplay

-Anytime the player can choose their team from a retinue of off-beat characters.
+The player chooses their team from a retinue of off-beat characters.
 The protagonist is the Crimson Tape, whose power is to make organizational charts.
 His companions are the Iron Tummy, who can eat any amount of spicy food without suffering intestinal distress, Treader Man who is a fantastic swimmer, the Tropical Oil Man, who defeats villains by giving them high cholesterol, the Oxide Man who can damage mechanical enemies such as robots etc.

 Every character has three stats which help him in battle: Brawn stat determines weapon damage, Brains affects the effectiveness of super powers, and Toughness is the character's defense.

 Each character can be taught or achieve secondary superpowers by drinking colored liquids bought or found anywhere in the game.
 Superpowers mostly are used in combat, although the superpowers of some characters are just a part of the plot (e.g. for solving certain puzzles).